 Board Independence and Evaluation

-The New York Stock Exchange (NYSE) listing standards require that a majority of the company’s directors be independent and that the audit, compensation and governance committees be comprised entirely of independent directors.
+The New York Stock Exchange (NYSE) listing standards require that a majority of the company’s directors be independent and that the Audit, Compensation and Governance committees be comprised entirely of independent directors.

 To operate in accordance with the NYSE listing standards, the Board of Directors has created and employed standards to assist in making the annual determination of each director’s independence status (view the Director Independence Standards).
-A director is considered “independent” if he or she meets the requirements of the Director Independence Standards and the independence criteria in the NYSE listing standards.

 In addition to policies outlined in the Hormel Foods Code of Ethical Business Conduct regarding conflicts of interest, we require that our board members submit a letter of resignation if they partake in any action that creates a conflict of interest with the company.

 There is an annual self-evaluation of individual committees, and the Board of Directors additionally conducts its own self-evaluation.
 Stock ownership guidelines help to ensure that the interests of directors and executives are aligned with the interests of the stockholders.

 In addition to seeking feedback from our stakeholders about our corporate responsibility report each year, we also offer interested parties the opportunity to communicate with the Board of Directors by sending a letter directed to the Board of Directors, non-employee directors or specified individual directors, addressed to: Brian D. Johnson, Vice President and Corporate Secretary, 1 Hormel Place, Austin, MN 55912.
 All communications, whether signed or anonymous, will be directed to the lead director or the chair of one of the committees based on the subject matter of the communication, or to the non-employee directors or the specified directors, if so addressed.
 This information can be found in the 2015 Proxy Statement.